tuimedia/TuiPageBundle/README.md

 bin/console doctrine:migrations:migrate
 ```

+* Set up access control on your `security.yml`.
+You can dump the available routes with `bin/console debug:router | grep tui_page`.
+This is not done by the bundle because roles and permissions may vary between apps.

 ## Notes

 * adding/removing elements from a page is versioned, but renaming/deleting elements is not
 * slugs are globally unique
+* For the pageData `pageRef` property to be useful, it should be unique for all versions of a single document.
+You can use a UUID or the page slug, it doesn't matter.